itsallan/PandaNow/README.md

 >[!Warning]
 >
 >Hey there!
 I'm the developer behind PandaNow.
-I'm relatively new to app development, with about one year of experience under my belt.
-As such, I'm still learning a lot about **clean architecture** and best practices.
+I'm relatively new to app development, with about one year of experience under my belt. **I am actively using this project as a learning exercise for Kotlin, Jetpack Compose, and Clean Architecture**, and I'm still learning a lot about best practices.
 If you're an experienced developer who knows a thing or two about building robust and scalable Android applications, your contributions to improve the project's architecture would be incredibly valuable and appreciated!